LeanKit/api-samples/README.md

-# api-samples
+# LeanKit API Samples

-Collection of API samples
+This repository contains a number of samples that demonstrate how to use the LeanKit API with various technologies.